 A Selection of Items from the Amazon ‘As Seen on Kickstarter’ Section

-Under the ‘STEM Products’ sections we found an intriguing book entitled The Secret Loves of Geek Girls (Kickstarter Edition), which describes itself as “Secret Loves of Geek Girls is an exciting new nonfiction anthology of comic and prose stories from women in fandom.
+Under the ‘STEM Products’ sections we found an intriguing book entitled The Secret Loves of Geek Girls, which describes itself as “Secret Loves of Geek Girls is an exciting new nonfiction anthology of comic and prose stories from women in fandom.
 All the stories in this collection revolve around personal experiences and thoughts on romance, sex, and dating.
 Stories include personal accounts of using fanfiction to understand your sexuality, childhood crushes on Spock and Sailor Moon, heartbreak at comic conventions, and maintaining long-distance relationships using online gaming.”